arsalan-anwari/openinfer/README.md

 OpenInfer graphs are **control-flow graphs**. `entry` is always the starting block, but execution can jump to other blocks.

+only entry block can assign variables to be used. all subblocks can mutate it, but cannot return value back to entry block. essentially all variables are globals.

+> This is to make parsing and traversing the graph easier.

 ### Branch

-Use `branch` to jump to another block based on a condition.
+Use `branch` to jump to another block (optionally based on a condition).

 ```rust
 block entry {